kudoamine/Toggle-Loudness-Equalization/README.md

 .NET Desktop Runtime 7 : https://dotnet.microsoft.com/en-us/download/dotnet/7.0

 ### Usage:
+- Before using the software, you have to turn the Loudness Equalization once for the correct audio device from the Sound Control panel.
 - Open the software the first time to select the right audio device and set the settings.
 - Open the software after to toggle the Loudness Equalization